 When your IT infrastructure incorporates both Indeed Access Manager and Indeed Certificate Manager, you can opt to assign multiple functions to a single protected device, such as user identification, authentication, and other business tasks:

-- User authentication in enterprise applications and web applications
+- Authenticate in enterprise applications and web applications

 - Encryption for messages, files, and drives

 - AMCS identification

 - Have a debit card linked to a bank account